vivekteega/flowallet-testnet/README.md

  * `upperVectorClock` - VC till which the data is to be requested
  * `atVectorClock` - VC at which the data is to requested
  * `mostRecent` - boolean (true: request only the recent data matching the pattern.
 Just the last one)
+ * `callback(){}` - will initialize websocket for automatic updates.
+ * `callback: fnToUseTheData` - will initialize websocket for automatic updates, and will alse execute fnToUseTheData

 The results are available in floGlobals.generalData after the request promise has been resolved